Ontario Careless Driving Defence

 A mistake is not always careless

 The legal standard is not perfection.
-A momentary mistake, sudden emergency, or unfortunate result may not be enough to prove careless driving.
+A momentary mistake, a sudden emergency, or an unfortunate result may not be enough to prove careless driving.

 Road conditions may explain the collision